RedisLabs/redislabs-docs/content/rs/administering/adding-node.md

     "/rs/concepts/high-availability/rack-zone-awareness.md" >}}), you are
     redirected to a page in which you must set the Rack-zone ID for the new node.

 The node is added to the cluster.
 You can see it in the list of nodes in the cluster.

+If you see an error when you add the node, try adding the node again.

 {{< tip >}}We recommend that you run the [rlcheck utility]({{< relref "/rs/references/rlcheck.md" >}}) to verify that the node is functioning